-Prerequisite(s): 24 credit hours or equivalent experience.
 The Internship in computer graphics and programming is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.
 This Internship course gives students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 This course may be repeated for a total of six credit hours.
-(1-3) F,S,Su

-Credit hours: Lecture contact hours: Lab contact hours: Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1-3 Upon demand